stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 # Admissibility graphs

 *Admissibility graphs* are a mathematical framework for specifying and enforcing [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_\(computer_programming\)) boundaries in a system.
-This directory contains a formalization of the concept and [mechanized proofs](https://en.wikipedia.org/wiki/Proof_assistant) of some basic theorems about it.
-Below is an informal introduction to the idea.
+The parent directory contains a formalization of the concept and [mechanized proofs](https://en.wikipedia.org/wiki/Proof_assistant) of some basic theorems about it.
+This tutorial is an informal introduction to the idea.
 I hope you find it interesting!

+Time will tell how useful this concept ends up being, but I believe it sheds new light on the relationship between *dependencies* and *implementation details* and enables us to reason about these notions in a rigorous way.
+It proposes principled answers to questions such as:

+1. How are the notions of dependencies and implementation details related?
+2. When should a dependency be allowed?
+3. Are things implementation details of themselves?
+4. Can two things be implementation details of each other?

+Who should care about admissibility graphs?
+I believe they can be useful to anyone who is designing a system which allows users to define abstractions.
+Examples of such systems include programming languages, cloud infrastructure, databases, build systems, etc.

-## Motivation
+## Introduction

 Most programming languages have some support for [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_\(computer_programming\)), such as [access modifiers](https://en.wikipedia.org/wiki/Access_modifiers) (`public`, `private`, etc.), [module systems](https://jozefg.bitbucket.io/posts/2015-01-08-modules.html), [existential types](https://groups.seas.harvard.edu/courses/cs152/2014sp/lectures/lec17-existential.pdf), and [closures](https://en.wikipedia.org/wiki/Closure_\(computer_programming\)).
 Encapsulation is a versatile concept in system design and isn't limited to just programming language features.
 For example, in a microservices architecture, it's common for a service to have its own database, with all access to that data being mediated by the service for the purposes of maintaining invariants and presenting a clear interface to downstream dependencies.
 In this tutorial, I'll introduce a general mathematical theory called *admissibility graphs* which can be used to model encapsulation in many different situations.

-Time will tell how useful this concept ends up being, but I believe it sheds new light on the relationship between *dependencies* and *implementation details* and enables us to reason about these notions in a rigorous way.

 ## Definition